Hecke correspondences for smooth moduli spaces of sheaves: Introduction

-satisfy the relations of the Heisenberg algebra, thus lifting the results of \cite{Ba}, \cite{G}, \cite{Nak} to the $K$--theory of the moduli space of stable sheaves (strictly speaking, the operators above only give half of the Heisenberg algebra, with the other half provided by the transposed correspondences).
-It is natural to propose the following: \\
+satisfy the relations of the deformed Heisenberg algebra.
+This solves the Problem in Subsection \ref{sub:k intro} in the context of moduli spaces of stable sheaves (strictly speaking, the operators above only give half of the Heisenberg algebra, with the other half provided by the transposed correspondences).
+It is natural to propose the following. \\

-\begin{conjecture} For any $n,m \in \BN$, we have:
+\begin{conjecture} For any $n,m \in \BN$, we have

 as functors $D_{\CM} \rightarrow D_{\CM \times S \times S}$. \\

 \end{conjecture}